wp-plugins/above-the-fold-optimization/README.txt

 1. [PhantomJS](http://phantomjs.org/): ``npm install -g phantomjs``
 2. [Clean-CSS](https://github.com/jakubpawlowicz/clean-css): ``npm install -g clean-css``

-To be able to generate Critical Path CSS from within the WordPress admin both software need to be executable from PHP which may pose a security risk.
+To be able to generate Critical Path CSS from within the WordPress admin the software needs to be executable from PHP which may pose a security risk.
 An alternative option is to generate a CLI command to execute via SSH so that the software does not need to be executable from PHP.

-## WordPress plugin installation
+### WordPress plugin installation

 1. Upload the `above-the-fold-optimization/` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress